Cholmes24/JID-0338/README.md

          `yarn add @react-native-community/netinfo`

-   * This error can occur if downloading any files caused CurrentIdsReducer to be referred as CurrentIDsReducer.
+   * This error can occur if downloading any files caused CurrentIDsReducer to be renamed as CurrentIdsReducer.

      > Failed building JavaScript bundle.
      > Unable to resolve module ../reducers/CurrentIDsReducer